-The following is a summary of the unused borrowing capacity of the Bank at June 30, 2022 available to meet our short-term funding needs:
+The following is a summary of the unused borrowing capacity of the Bank at June 30, 2023 available to meet our short-term funding needs:

-AS OI June 30, 2022

-(In thousands)

-Brokered time deposits \$ 395,690 Subject to policy limitation of 25% of total assets

-One-way sweep deposits -

-Federal Home Loan Bank of Boston 150,388 Unused advance capacity subject to eligible and qualified collateral

-Other available lines 17,500

-Total unused borrowing capacity \$ 563,578
+June 30, 2023 thousands) Brokered time deposits \$ 780,826 Subject to policy limitation of 50% of total assets One-way sweep deposits • · · · · · · · · · · · · · · · · · · · Federal Home Loan Bank of Boston 318,366 Unused advance capacity subject to eligible and qualified collateral Federal Reserve Borrower-in-Custody 325,679 Unused advance capacity subject to eligible and qualified collateral Other available lines 7,500 Total unused borrowing capacity \$ 1,432,371

-Retail deposits and other core deposit sources including deposit listing services are used by the Bank to manage its overall liquidity position.
-While we currently do not seek wholesale funding such as FHLBB advances and brokered deposits, the ability to raise them remains an important part of our liquidity contingency planning.
+Retail deposits and other core deposit sources, including deposit listing services, are used by the Bank to manage its overall liquidity position.
+Additionally, the Bank uses wholesale funding, such as FHLBB advances and brokered deposits, as a source of liquidity, and also has the ability to raise additional amounts, which remains an important part of our liquidity contingency planning.
 While we closely monitor and forecast our liquidity position, it is affected by asset growth, deposit withdrawals and meeting other contractual obligations and commitments.
 The accuracy of our forecast assumptions may increase or decrease our overall available liquidity.
 To utilize the FHLBB advance capacity, the purchase of additional capital stock in the FHLBB may be required.

-At June 30, 2022, the Bank had \$563.6 million of immediately accessible liquidity, defined as cash that the Bank reasonably believes could be raised within seven days through collateralized borrowings, brokered deposits or security sales.
-This position represented 35.6% of total assets.
-The Bank also had \$172.1 million of cash and cash equivalents at June 30, 2022.
+At June 30, 2023, the Bank had \$1.43 billion of immediately accessible liquidity, defined as cash that the Bank reasonably believes could be raised within seven days through collateralized borrowings, brokered deposits or security sales.
+This position represented 49.9% of total assets.
+The Bank also had \$197.9 million of cash and cash equivalents at June 30, 2023.

 Management believes that there are adequate funding sources to meet its liquidity needs for the foreseeable future.
-Primary funding sources are the repayment of principal and interest on loans, the renewal of time deposits, the potential for growth in the deposit base, and the credit availability from the FHLBB.
+Primary funding sources are the repayment of principal and interest on loans, the renewal of time deposits, the potential for growth in the deposit base, and the credit availability from the FHLBB and the FRBB.
 Management does not believe that the terms and conditions that will be present at the renewal of these funding sources will significantly impact the Bank's operations, due to its management of the maturities of its assets and liabilities.

-For the years ended June 30, 2021, and 2020, total annual interest expense was \$1.0 million and \$1.0 million, respectively, and amortization of issuance costs on subordinated notes issued in June 2016 was \$110 thousand and \$111 thousand, respectively.
-There was no interest expense or amortization of issuance costs recognized during the year ended June 30, 2022.
+For the year ended June 30, 2021, total annual interest expense was \$1.0 million, and amortization of issuance costs on subordinated notes issued in June 2016 was \$110 thousand.
+There was no interest expense or amortization of issuance costs recognized during the years ended June 30, 2023 and 2022.